-There are other causes for seizures and other epilepsy syndromes that might also start at the same age.
-These can include low levels of glucose, calcium or magnesium in the blood, serious infections such as meningitis or encephalitis or abnormalities in the brain.
-Because of this, it is often important for the doctor to perform some more tests to rule out these other causes.
-These may include a lumbar puncture test to look for an infection such as meningitis or encephalitis, and more detailed brain scan, the MRI scan.
+There are many other causes for seizures, and other epilepsy syndromes that might also start at the same age.
+Causes can include low levels of glucose, calcium or magnesium in the blood, serious infections such as meningitis or encephalitis or abnormalities in the brain.
+Because of this, it is often important for the doctor to rule out these other causes.
+This may include tests such as a lumbar puncture to look for meningitis or encephalitis, and a more detailed brain scan, the MRI scan.
 There are also other epilepsy syndromes that can start in the neonatal period; these are much more severe syndromes and include:

 Blood tests can also be done to look for the genetic fault called a ‘mutation’.
 This mutation is found in children with benign familial neonatal convulsions.
 This is called a mutation in the KCNQ2 and KCNQ3 genes.
-No genetic fault has yet been confirmed in benign idiopathic or sporadic neonatal convulsions.
+No genetic fault has yet been found in benign non-familial (also called sporadic) neonatal convulsions.